tmya/digital-signage/README.md

 Require: Libreoffice Impress

-1. Create file "config.ps1". it's same folder with "signage.ps1".
+1. Create blank file "config.ps1". it's same folder with "signage.ps1".
 1. Edit "config.ps1" add first line, `[string]$SignageFilePath = "C:\some\path\ds.odp"` (You should change this file path config.)
 1. add second line, `[string]$LibreOfficePath = "C:\Program Files\LibreOffice\program\soffice.exe"` (It's default 64bit installation.
 If you not, change this file path config.)
 1. If you want to start on boot add (signage.ps1 or signage.bat) to taskschd.msc.